vanilla-extracts/calc/manual/main.typ

 #figure(
   image("assets/matrix.png"),
-  caption: [Example of matrix computation]
+  caption: [Example of matrix computation],
 )

 And as of 2.11.5 they are pretty printed with each column being aligned.

 #figure(
   image("assets/aligned_matrices.png"),
-  caption: [Pretty printed matrix]
+  caption: [Pretty printed matrix],
 )

-#pagebreak(weak:true)
+#pagebreak(weak: true)
 = Exact math

 == Rational exact math

 As of 2.11.0 rational exact math was added, supports for

 - rational operations
 - rational reduction